Back to Lexicon

 CPM-B was developed by the Canadian Institute of Actuaries’ Pension Experience Subcommittee, which oversaw the Canadian Pensioners’ Mortality study.

-The core model is constructed using the short term to recent experience observed in the Canada/Quebec Pension Plan mortality set (using a 10-year weighted average smoothing technique).
+The core model is constructed using the short-term to recent experience observed in the Canada/Quebec Pension Plan mortality set from 1967-2007 (using a 10-year weighted average smoothing technique).
 These short-term rates are then blended to a long-term rate specified in the model of 0.8% up to age 82, 0.6% to age 87, 0.4% to age 92, 0.3% for ages 97-107, and 0.0% for age 115 and older.
 Linear interpolation is used for ages in between.
+The convergence period of the model is 16 years.

 Keep exploring our Lexicon of Longevity